fbpx

 Internal stakeholders

-Internal stakeholders maybe those who work for the firm but are not formally identified as formal employees, such as interns or volunteers.
 They might also include family members and friends.
-Internal stakeholders can consist of external investors, like shareholders and partners; company management, the president and board of directors; and outside contributors, contractors, and consultants.
+Internal stakeholders include external investors, like shareholders and partners; company management, the president and board of directors; and outside contributors, contractors, and consultants.

 External stakeholders